shabang/MODX.today/assets/tpl/sources/bower_components/respimage/README.md

 ##Known issues/caveats/
 * Browsers without picture and srcset support and disabled JS will either show the image specified with the ``src`` attribute or - if omitted - show only the ``alt`` text.
 In case a ``src`` attribute is used non-supporting browser might download a wasted addtional image.
 For workarounds and markup patterns to improve this problem see below.
 * **respimage** implements [different JS techniques](how-respimg-works.md) to automatically adapt to your ``src`` strategy.
-This yields among other things to the fact, that using an inital ``src`` attribute in conjunction with respimage often produces a dramatically improved perceived performance and is in fact the recommended markup pattern:
+This yields among other things to the fact, that using an inital ``src`` attribute in conjunction with respimage can improve perceived performance (although an additional request is generated:

-###Recommended: Use a low quality image source
+###low quality image source

-In case JS off and performance is a concern.
+In case JS off is a concern.
 Use a low quality source as the fallback ``src``.
 As soon as an image has already a source respimage will not simply switch the image ``src`` but will implement the low quality image placeholder pattern.
-While the lquip technique can often increase the time until the onload event, it **dramatically improves perceived performance**:
+While the lquip technique can often increase the time until the onload event and the transferred image data, it **improves perceived performance**:

 ```html
 <img